awsdocs/amazon-s3-userguide/doc_source/storage-inventory-athena-query.md

-# Querying Amazon S3 inventory with Amazon Athena<a name="storage-inventory-athena-query"></a>
+# Querying Amazon S3 Inventory with Amazon Athena<a name="storage-inventory-athena-query"></a>

-You can query Amazon S3 inventory using standard SQL by using Amazon Athena in all Regions where Athena is available\.
+You can query Amazon S3 Inventory using standard SQL by using Amazon Athena in all Regions where Athena is available\.
 To check for AWS Region availability, see the [AWS Region Table](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)\.

-Athena can query Amazon S3 inventory files in ORC, Parquet, or CSV format\.
+Athena can query Amazon S3 Inventory files in ORC, Parquet, or CSV format\.
 When you use Athena to query inventory, we recommend that you use ORC\-formatted or Parquet\-formatted inventory files\.
 ORC and Parquet formats provide faster query performance and lower query costs\.
 ORC and Parquet are self\-describing type\-aware columnar file formats designed for [Apache Hadoop](http://hadoop.apache.org/)\.
 The columnar format lets the reader read, decompress, and process only the columns that are required for the current query\.
-The ORC and Parquet formats for Amazon S3 inventory are available in all AWS Regions\.
+The ORC and Parquet formats for Amazon S3 Inventory are available in all AWS Regions\.

-**To get started using Athena to query Amazon S3 inventory**
+**To get started using Athena to query Amazon S3 Inventory**

 1. Create an Athena table\.
 For information about creating a table, see [Creating Tables in Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/creating-tables.html) in the *Amazon Athena User Guide*\.